systechafrica/systechafrica.github.io/members/contributionsDebtManagement.md

 ### Contributions Debt Management Configs

 The configurations under this category are set to determine among other things the penalty formulae to use in case of rate contributions payments, the policy rates setting for processing penalties, and previous salaries are also configured.
-Click the links as shown below to load the respective dialogue boxes and set up the configurations.
+Click the links as to load the respective dialog boxes and set up the configurations as shown below:

 <img  alt="Contribution debt management" width="100%" height="auto"  class="center"  src="../media3/contri7.png">